From Judi Mills, Certified GAPS Practitioner

 Half a bunch of parsley, chopped

-Cover and bring to a boil, then reduce heat to low and simmer (barely breaking a bubble) for at least 4 hours and preferably up to 12 hours, adding herbs in the last 1 hour.
+- Cover and bring to a boil, then reduce heat to low and simmer for at least 4 hours and preferably up to 12 hours, adding herbs in the last hour.
 Turn off the heat.
+(You can let it cool for a little while at this point.)
 Put a large colander over another large pot or bowl.
 Pour the stock through the colander.
 Let the vegetables and bones drain for at least 10 minutes.